Simple Hibachi Fried Rice

 - Soy sauce: Adds umami and saltiness.
 Use low sodium so you can control the seasoning.
 You can also use coconut aminos if you prefer.

-How to Make Hibachi Fried Rice
+How to Make Hibachi Rice

 For the full list of ingredients and instructions, click here.- Cook and Chill the Rice: Prepare rice ahead of time and let it chill in the fridge for at least 2 hours (overnight is best).
 Cold rice keeps fried rice from turning mushy.
 Alternatively, you can cook the rice and then spread it out onto a sheet pan and cover with plastic wrap.
 Place in the freezer for about 20 to 30 minutes until chilled.